 Scout Field Guide >

-As well as the ice-skating and Woodward facilities there are a ton of other activities at Copper Mountain apart from skiing or boarding.
+As well as the huge ice-skating rink and Woodward facilities there are a ton of other activities at Copper Mountain apart from skiing or boarding.
 There’s tubing, snowmobiling, cross-country skiing, snowshoeing, dog sledding, zip-lining and Critterland (see above) for the younger kids.
 The Copper Mountain Athletic Club and Spa has fitness facilities, a swimming pool and full-service spa.
-More detailed information about all these activities is in our Copper Mountain Scout Field Guide.

 Copper Mountain Resort is 75 miles (120km) from Denver and a drive of at least 1 hour 40 minutes from Denver International Airport.
 You will want to allow plenty of extra time for getting back to the airport, particularly on weekends, as the i70 can be notoriously slow, especially if it’s snowing.
 Barring any major traffic incidents it’s an easy drive entirely on freeways.
 It’s also possible to fly into Eagle Airport, about 70 miles west of Copper.
 However, it doesn’t offer as many flight choices and generally they’re a lot more expensive.